tc39/proposal-resizablearraybuffer/README.md

 ### Sync up capability with WebAssembly memory.grow

 WebAssembly memory can grow.
-Every time it does, vends a new `ArrayBuffer` instance and detaches the old one.
+Every time it does, wasm vends a new `ArrayBuffer` instance and detaches the old one.
 Any JS-side "pointers" into wasm memory would need to be updated when a grow happens.
-Imagine something like the following:

 This is an [open problem](https://github.com/WebAssembly/design/issues/1296) and currently requires polling, which is super slow:

 ```javascript
 // The backing buffer gets detached on every grow in wasm!